poncardasm/tech-support-tools/README.md

   - Speeds up the troubleshooting process by running multiple tests at once and providing a clear report.

 - [**Clean Temp Files**](./clean-temp-file/)

   - A script that deletes temporary files, cache, and other unnecessary data to free up disk space and improve system performance.

+- **App CPU and Memory Usage**
+  - Identify top 10 processes consuming the most CPU and RAM.

 > More tools can be added as they are developed or contributed.